What is a stroke and how does it occur?

 Stroke is defined as the sudden death of brain cells due to a lack of oxygen.
-A stroke occurs when blood flow to the brain is interrupted, resulting in abnormal brain function.
+It when blood flow to the brain is interrupted, resulting in abnormal brain function.
 It is caused by blockage or rupture of an artery to the brain.

 Stroke is the leading cause of adult disability and the third leading cause of death in the United States.
-Failure to diagnose stroke can mean the failure to recognize a stroke immediately after or while it is occurring, or overlooking signs of an impending stroke.
-The best way to avoid permanent disability or death from stroke is to avoid it altogether.
+Stroke misdiagnosis can mean the failure to recognize a stroke immediately after or while it is occurring, or overlooking signs of an impending stroke.
+The best way to avoid permanent disability or death is to avoid it altogether.
 Careful review of a patient’s history, a detailed physical exam, and ultrasound of the carotid arteries or angiograms (radiology study of the arteries) can help provide an accurate diagnosis of impending stroke.
 In this way, many strokes can be prevented.

 In a Transient Ischemic Attack (“TIA”), a patient has stroke like symptoms but by definition these symptoms are only temporary (transient).
 The occurrence of a TIA can be a very important warning sign because they often occur before a full-blown stroke takes place.
 TIA’s typically only last about 10 to 20 minutes, but prompt diagnosis and treatment can prevent a more serious, life-threatening stroke from occurring.
-Once a stroke has occurred time is of the essence.
+Once it has occurred, time is of the essence.
 Timely treatment can stop the damage from progressing and can even reverse damage.
 Undiagnosed stroke or misdiagnosed stroke means delayed treatment or no treatment at all.
 This allows brain cell death to continue, and can quickly escalate to preventable permanent brain injury or death.

 Consequences of undiagnosed stroke or misdiagnosed stroke can include:

 - Brain injury